- K&N PRO

 |NASCAR IMC CONTACT:||Brooke Franceschini, (386) 631-6142, firstname.lastname@example.org.|

 The Procedure: The starting field is 22 cars, including provisionals.
-The first 18 cars will qualify through two-lap time trials with the remaining four spots being awarded through the provisional process.
+The first 18 cars will be determined by qualifying with the remaining four spots being awarded through the provisional process.
 The race is scheduled for 208 laps covering 52 miles.

 The Track: Meridian Speedway is a quarter-mile asphalt oval that has been in operation since 1951.